EliLillyCo/pytest-wdl/docs/source/manual.md

 To create a new executor, add a module in the `executors` package, or in your own 3rd party package.

-Your plugin should subclass `pytest_wdl.executors.Executor` and implement an initalizer and the `run_workflow()` method.
+Your plugin must subclass `pytest_wdl.executors.Executor` and implement an initalizer and the `run_workflow()` method.
 The initalizer must take `import_dirs: Optional[Sequence[Path]]` as its first argument, and may take additional executor-specific keyword arguments.

 ```python
 from pathlib import Path